juliangilbey/jigsaw-generator/template-jigsaw-solution3.md

 |:------:|:------:|
 <: pairs :>

-The following edges did not match:
+The following triangle edges did not match any other edges:

 | Edge 1 |
 |:------:|